 Randy Johnston is Board Certified in Civil Trial Law by the Texas Board of Legal Specialization.

-He handles cases involving professional malpractice and breaches of fiduciary duty as well as business disputes.
-Randy is featured as one of the city’s best litigators (D Magazine 2014-2016).
-He is also a fixture on the list of Texas Super Lawyers chosen by his peers and featured in Texas Monthly as one of the 100 Top Attorneys in Texas (Thomson Reuters 2010-2011).
-In 2007, he was featured as the state’s top professional malpractice attorney in Texas Lawyer’s Go-to Guide.
-The Tort and Insurance Practice section of the Dallas Bar Association awarded him the 2012 Texas Trial Legends Award.
+Randy’s list of awards and recognitions is long and impressive.
+He is regularly featured as one of the city’s best litigators by D Magazine and is a fixture on the list of the Texas Super Lawyers.
+He was chosen by his peers as one of the 100 Top Attorneys in Texas (Thomson Reuters 2010-2011).
+The Texas Lawyer’s Go-to Guide has selected him as the premier plaintiff’s legal malpractice lawyer in the State.
+The Tort and Insurance Practice Section of the Dallas Bar Association awarded him the 2012 Texas Trial Legends Award.
 He has also been recognized by Best Lawyers in America (Woodward & White 2011-2016).
-Randy is recognized as a Best Lawyer in Commercial Litigation, Legal Malpractice Law, and Professional Malpractice Law in The Best Lawyers in America 2018 Edition as well as a 2017 Super Lawyer in Professional Liability: Plaintiff.
+Randy is recognized as a Best Lawyer in Commercial Litigation, Legal Malpractice Law, and Professional Malpractice Law in the Best Lawyers in America 2018 Edition as well as a 2017 Super Lawyer in Professional Liability: Plaintiff.

-Randy is best described as an individualist with exceptional talent.
-His friends and adversaries know that, and they realize that his abilities and highly refined work ethic make him a formidable foe.
-He grew up in West Texas, went to Brigham Young University on a track scholarship and earned his J.D. with honors from the University of Texas School of Law.
+Randy is an individualist-and as his good friend Mike McKool said of him, “a bit of a rascal.”
+He is a lawyer with exceptional talent and a strong creative streak.
+His friends and adversaries know that, and they realize that his abilities and refined work ethic make him a formidable foe.
+He grew up in the Panhandle area of Texas but lived all over because his step-father was a pipeline welder.
+He went to Brigham Young University on a track scholarship and earned his J.D. with Honors from The University of Texas School of Law.

-A reporter for a Park Cities newspaper called his home a shrine to the blues.
+A reporter for the Park Cities newspaper called his home a shrine to the blues.
 Randy’s extensive guitar collection and pictures of blues artists adorn the walls, and a stage is built into the den.
-Randy plays rhythm and slide guitar before substantial crowds at several local venues.
-“Music makes me a better lawyer,” Randy says.
-“It demands incredible discipline as well as enhancing my creative side.
-I use music to keep everyone listening to warnings about those who could do them harm.”
+“Playing the blues makes me a better person.
+And music makes me a better lawyer,” Randy says.
+“It demands discipline and enhances my creative side.”

 Randy often speaks on the following: